geniusyield/market-maker/README.md

 If market price has drifted way higher (_"way higher"_ as directed by configuration) than the price at which buy orders were placed, buy orders would be canceled.
 Likewise, if price has drifted way lower than the price at which sell orders were placed, they would be canceled.

-## Running the market maker bot: Using docker compose
+## Running the market maker bot: Using docker compose (simple)

 The simplest way to start an MM bot instance is by using Docker compose.

-After cloning the repository a few environment variables must be set.
-After this has been done; the MM bot container can be started using `docker compose`:
+After cloning the repositorym only a few environment variables must be set.
+As soon as this has been done; the Market Maker can be started using `docker compose`:

 ``` bash
 # Clone the repository: